 On our BSc Meteorology and Climate course you will tackle the biggest issues facing the planet today, including ozone depletion and climate change, alongside world experts in the UK’s only dedicated meteorology department.

 Teaching is divided between lectures and practical work, but the ratio depends on options selected.
 You will have the opportunity to carry out a range of experiments using our extensive fluid dynamics and instrument labs, and atmospheric observatory.
-During your final year you will have the option of attending a summer field study trip; in recent years students have gone to the Isle of Arran, but the location of the field class is subject to change.
+During your final year you will have the option of attending a summer field study trip; in recent years students have gone to the Lake District, but the location of the field class is subject to change.
 You will also complete an independent research project on a topic of your choice, perhaps focusing on the currents of hurricanes and typhoons or the effect of climate change on crops.

 The Department benefits from a specialist placement officer and strong links with industry, and many students carry out work experience during the summer vacation.
-Popular destinations include the Met Office, Meteogroup and EDF Trading.For more information, please visit the Department of Meteorology website.
+Popular destinations include the Met Office, Meteogroup and EDF Trading.